 Stylish Hand Carved Irish Bog Oak Swagger Stick, mid to late Nineteenth Century.

-The unusually long grip finely carved depicting Shamrocks, Vine Leaves, a Harp, Laurel leaves, Round Tower and finally ending with an entwined snake.
+The unusually long grip finely carved depicting Shamrocks, Vine Leaves, a Harp and Laurel leaves.

 Condition: Superb condition with nice surface patination.
 Wonderful original bi-metal (brass and steel) ferrule.